panrafal/chequer-php/Readme.md

 But what is most important - Chequer is actually _not designed_ for validation!
 It simply allows to check if something matches the query - so you *can* validate.
 But, it's a lot more than that!
 You can validate, check and filter almost anything - be it user input, environment variables, function results, objects, iterators, deep arrays, files and so on.
+And as the syntax is quite powerful, you can also query objects and filter the results!
+Whoa!

-It's also extensible - you can extend the class with your own operators, and you can use closures as checks.
+Did I mention it's extensible - you can extend the class with your own operators, you can use closures as checks, you can create your own value conversions and you can do it all at runtime.
 Plus it's **MIT** licensed, so share the love and contribute!

 Why another validation library?
 -----------------------------